 We are actively exploring other optimization tricks, including the following research topics:

-- • In the Gemini APU, we can retrieve more nearest neighbors (more “K”) with little to no additional cost.
-This is due to Gemini's highly parallelized architecture.
+- In the APU, we can retrieve more nearest neighbors (more “K”) with little to no additional cost.
+This is due to the APU’s highly parallelized architecture.
 What this means is that we can improve the recall of approximate search significantly, with little affect on the search latency.

-The Gemini chip has 96 megabits of fast L1 cache.
-We have put two chips into 1 PCIe board (Leda), which has 16 gigabytes of main memory.
+The APU chip has 96 megabits of fast L1 cache.
+We have put two chips into 1 PCIe board, which has 16 gigabytes of main memory.
 So, one board is enough for many similarity search applications.
-For example, the Weizmann Institute uses 1 Leda board to accelerate molecule search on a database of 16 million molecule fingerprints (fingerprint size = 1024 bits).
+For example, the Weizmann Institute uses 1 APU board to accelerate molecule search on a database of 16 million molecule fingerprints (fingerprint size = 1024 bits).

 For even larger databases, we support clusters of multiple boards.
 A 1U rack system can house 4 tightly clustered boards.
 We also support multiple racks working in unison, as well as sourcing data from Network Attached Storage (NAS) via Remote Direct Memory Access (RDMA).